operator-framework/community-operators/docs/contributing-via-pr.md

 ## Test on openshift cluster
-For openshift operator the test is executed on openshift cluster via `ci/prow/deploy-operator-on-openshift`.
+For an OpenShift operator the test is executed on an OpenShift cluster via `ci/prow/deploy-operator-on-openshift`.

 !!! note
-    The `kiwi` test doesn't include to do same test on k8s cluster in Travis job.
-This can be forced by specifiyng label `test/force-deploy-on-kubernetes` in PR.
+    The `kiwi` test does not include the same test on a Kubernetes cluster in the Travis job.
+This can be forced by specifiyng label `test/force-deploy-on-kubernetes` in the PR.

 # More information
-More detailed information about our Continues integration process can be found [here](./ci.md)
+More detailed information about our Continuous Integration process can be found [here](./ci.md)